 It was a controversial undertaking and constructed after the x-director of The Grand Canal Company stormed out of his board meeting saying he was going to construct another canal.
 It wasn’t properly surveyed and ran into enormous financial difficulties.
 It was completed using public funds.

-I wonder if this sculptured Lock Keeper in Ashtown knows the formula to open up our coronavirus Lock down?
+I wonder if this sculptured Lock Keeper knows how to unlock us from coronavirus.

 Water and lock keepers remove barriers.
 This open us to our history and ancestors.
 My friend Godfrey an Irish travel guide said:

 “Back in the 1800’s William Rowan Hamilton a Professor of Mathematics worked out the Quantum Theorem formulas on a piece of stone from the Broom Bridge on the Royal Canal.
-His wife had to wait to finish their romantic walk on a bench.
-She might have been bored but her husband went down in history as the Father of Algebra.”
+His wife waited on a bench while he figured it.
+She might have been bored but he went down in history as the Father of Algebra.”